The Orbital Eccentricity--Radius Distribution for Warm, Single Planets in TESS: Discussion

 We also examine archetype-motivated radius classes to compare with expectations in the literature, separating the population into sub-Neptunes (1--4 $R_{\oplus}$), sub-Saturns (4--8 $R_{\oplus}$) and Jovians (8--16 $R_{\oplus}$).
-In single-Beta fits, both sub-Neptunes and sub-Saturns favor low-to-moderate eccentricities (means $\mu = 0.111_{-0.041}^{+0.036}$ and $\mu = 0.166_{-0.044}^{+0.038}$, respectively), while Jovians show a substantially higher mean $\mu = 0.389_{-0.034}^{+0.035}$ (Table~\ref{tab:beta_betamixture_results}).
-In the two-component mixture, the Jovian sample also exhibits the clearest high-$e$ contribution, with $w_2 = 0.37_{-0.11}^{+0.10}$ (and a $4\sigma$ credible interval of $w_2>0$), consistent with the view that warm giants more frequently exhibit signatures of strong dynamical excitation and are formed through multiple mechanisms \citep{Dawson:2018, Dong:2021}.
+In single-Beta fits, both sub-Neptunes and sub-Saturns favor low-to-moderate eccentricities (means $\mu = 0.139_{-0.036}^{+0.040}$ and $\mu = 0.144_{-0.043}^{+0.044}$, respectively), while Jovians show a substantially higher mean $\mu = 0.324_{-0.038}^{+0.040}$ (Table~\ref{tab:beta_betamixture_results}).
+In the two-component mixture, the Jovian sample also exhibit the largest high-$e$ contribution, with $w_2 = 0.51_{-0.33}^{+0.27}$, qualitatively consistent with previous studies, and the view that warm giants more frequently exhibit signatures of strong dynamical excitation and are formed through multiple mechanisms \citep{Dawson:2018, Dong:2021}.